rafaelbp92/coursera-spa-angularjs/README.md

-# Coursera - John Hopkings - AngularJS Course
+# Coursera - John Hopkins - AngularJS Course

 This repository contains a series of projects developed during the course as assigments some AngularJS concepts applied are: